 “It is going to be amazing,” said Vegso, who won the award in 2005.
 “We have a great group of women on our committee, No. 1, and it is a fabulous organization, No. 2.
 Jeannette and I both feel very strongly about our mission and that we really are making a difference in the lives of these victims.”

 AVDA promotes violence-free relationships by offering programs and services that help women and children in harm’s way.
 Proceeds will benefit its 24-hour crisis hotline, emergency shelter, transitional-housing facility and educational outreach efforts in Palm Beach County schools.

 “The money goes straight to where it needs to be,” said DeOrchis, who was named Woman Volunteer of the Year in 2018.
 “It’s really a hand up instead of a handout.”

 She should know.
-From age 4 to age 12, she was abused by her father and, as an adult, married a husband she feared was going to kill her.
+From age 4 to age 12, she was abused by her father and, as a young adult, married a husband she feared was going to kill her.

 She joined AVDA’s board in 2010.

 “It gives me great peace and happiness to know that I’m helping women and children who are in even more desperate circumstances than I was,” DeOrchis said.
 “So many women are understanding that they don’t have to take it anymore.”